garethgeorge/backrest/README.md

  * `BACKREST_DATA` - the path to the data directory.
 Defaults to `$HOME/.local/share/backrest` or if `$XDG_DATA_HOME` is set, `$XDG_DATA_HOME/backrest`.
  * `BACKREST_RESTIC_COMMAND` - the path to the restic binary.
 Defaults managed version of restic which will be downloaded and installed in the data directory.
  * `XDG_CACHE_HOME` -- the path to the cache directory.
 This is propagated to restic.

-# User Guide

-## Adding a Repository

-A backrest repository maps to the concept of a restic repository (and is indeed a restic repo under-the-hood).
-A repository is a location where backrest will store your backups.

-To add a repository, click the "Add Repository" button on the side nav.
-You will be prompted to enter a name for the repository and a path to the repository.
-The path can be a local path or a remote path (e.g. an S3 bucket).
-See the [restic docs](https://restic.readthedocs.io/en/stable/030_preparing_a_new_repo.html) for more details on the types of repositories that restic supports.
-Backrest allows you to configure environment variables which should be used to pass additional credentials for remote repositories.
-For example, if you are using an S3 bucket, you can configure the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables to pass your AWS credentials to restic.

-## Adding a Plan

-A plan is a new concept introduced by backrest.
-A plan is a set of rules for backing up data.
-A plan can be configured to backup one or more directories to a single repository.
-Each plan has it's own schedule and retention policy controlling when backups are run and how long backups are kept.

-To add a plan, click the "Add Plan" button on the side nav.
-You will be prompted to enter a name for the plan and select a repository to backup to.
-You will then be prompted to select one or more directories to backup.
-A default retention policy is given but you can also pick between time based retention or keeping a configurable number of snapshots.

-## Running a Backup

-Backups are run automatically based on the scheduled specified in your plan.
-You may additionally click the "Backup Now" button on the plan page to run a backup immediately.
-You can additionally trigger an immediate "Prune Now" or "Unlock Now" operation from the plan page, these operations are also run automatically in the course of a backup cycle but can be run manually if needed.

-## Best Practices

- * Configure a reasonable retention policy for each plan.
-Backrest performs well up to a history of ~1000s of snapshots but too many may eventually slow performance.
- * Backup your configuration (e.g. `$BACKREST_CONFIG` or `$HOME/.config/backrest/config.json` by default on Linux/MacOS)
-   * Your configuration contains the encryption keys for your repositories.
-If you loose this file you will not be able to restore your backups.
-   * You may alternatively backup your encryption keys individually in which case you will be able to use restic directly to restore your backups.